1. Project Setup

 - If a

-file, a dialog will appear offering to create a default one.
-This is recommended and includes common rules for files likenode_modules/
+.athignorefile, a dialog will appear offering to create a default one.
+This is recommended and includes common rules for files likenode_modules/,.git/, and build artifacts.

-file gives you fine-grained control over file visibility within Athanor without modifying your project's main .gitignore
+.athignore file?The .athignore file gives you fine-grained control over file visibility within Athanor without modifying your project's main .gitignore.

 Key characteristics: